Fred Henderson: London politics

-By 1892 Henderson was back in London, where he founded the Clapham Labour League.
+By 1892, Henderson was back in London, where he founded the Clapham Labour League.
 He was one of six candidates supported by the Labour Representation League who were elected to the London County Council, representing Clapham.
-These "Lib-Lab" councillors formed part of the majority Liberal-backed Progressive Party that controlled the council.
-In 1893 he showed an interest in the National Free Labour Association of William Collison, which was not reciprocated.
+These "Lib-Lab" councilors formed part of the majority Liberal-backed Progressive Party that controlled the council.
+In 1893, he showed an interest in the National Free Labour Association of William Collison, which was not reciprocated.

 His membership of the council was to last only a year, however: on 9 March 1893 he was found guilty of stealing three shillings from a prostitute, and he was sentenced to four months imprisonment with hard labour.
 Although he protested his innocence, his resignation from the council was accepted on 28 March.

 Later life

 Returning to Norwich, Henderson worked as a journalist.
 He acted as editor for Labour Leader, a London weekly under the control of Keir Hardie and the Independent Labour Party (ILP) by the mid-1890s.
 At this period he was a member of the Fabian Society.
 He was involved in the Norwich Labour Church, arguing in an address published as Politics in the Pulpit that "individual sin" was "only a knot in the vast network and entanglement of social and industrial conditions".

 In 1902 Henderson was the first socialist to be elected to the city council, for the Fye Bridge ward; he failed to be re-elected, however, in 1905.
 He was not reconciled to the economic views of Louis Tillett, the Liberal leader: while in 1903 he could define liberalism in terms of people being able to run their own affairs, by 1906 the Liberals appeared to him inflexible on economic doctrine.
 His wife Lucy was a Poor Law Guardian, and served on the council from 1920.
 Henderson returned to the council for the rest of his life, from 1923 as an alderman.

 With Keir Hardie, Henderson attempted to adapt the ideas of Hilaire Belloc's The Servile State (1912) to socialist thinking, not though with Belloc's approval.
 In late 1913 and early 1914 he intervened in the debate over guild socialism.